MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotificationRegistrationManager.md

 ```
 Manages the registration for the Connected Devices platform cloud notification for all accounts.

+MCDConnectedDevicesNotificationRegistrationManager manages the notification information registered for each account.
+Any time an app's notification information changes (for example, when APNS changes its token), or when the notification information is expiring, an app should re-register its information.
+If an application only cares about responses to outgoing communication, a Polling registration may be used.

+> [!NOTE] Notification information must be registered before many ConnectedDevices scenarios will work successfully.

 ## Properties

 ### registrationStateChanged
 `@property(nonatomic, readonly, nonnull) MCDEvent<MCDConnectedDevicesNotificationRegistrationManager*, MCDConnectedDevicesNotificationRegistrationStateChangedEventArgs*>* registrationStateChanged;`

-Event for when the registration state changes for a given account. (from **in_progress** to **succeeded**, for example).
+Event to let the app know when notification registration state changes for an account.

 ## Methods

 ### registerForAccountAsync
-`- (void) registerForAccountAsync:(MCDConnectedDevicesAccount* _Nonnull) account registration:(MCDConnectedDevicesNotificationRegistration* _Nonnull) notificationRegistration callback:(nonnull void (^)(BOOL, NSError* _Nullable)) callback;`
+`- (void) registerForAccountAsync:(MCDConnectedDevicesAccount* _Nonnull)account registration:(MCDConnectedDevicesNotificationRegistration* _Nonnull)notificationRegistration callback:(nonnull void (^)(BOOL, NSError* _Nullable))callback __attribute__((deprecated("Use registerAsync instead")));`

-Register this application for this user with a push notification service so notification can be received by this user.
+Register the given account with the given notification registration information.
+This creates a notification channel so that this application can be notified about new Connected Devices information for this account.
+Note that other applications can not communicate with this app using this notification channel until
+the MCDRemoteSystemAppRegistration information is published.

+> [!WARNING]
+> This funciton is deprecated.
+Please use registerAsync instead.

 #### Parameters
 * `account`

-The MCDConnectedDevicesAccount to perform the registration under.
+Account for which to register notification information.

 * `notificationRegistration`

-Contains the information required to perform the app's registration with a push notification service.
+Notification information to register.

+* `callback`

+The callback result for if the registration completed successfully.

+### registerAsync
+`- (void) registerAsync:(MCDConnectedDevicesAccount* _Nonnull)account registration:(MCDConnectedDevicesNotificationRegistration* _Nonnull)notificationRegistration completion:(nonnull void (^)(MCDConnectedDevicesNotificationRegistrationResult* _Nonnull, NSError* _Nullable))callback;`

+Register the given account with the given notification registration information.
+This creates a notification channel so that this application can be notified about new Connected Devices information for this account.
+Note that other applications can not communicate with this app using this notification channel until the MCDRemoteSystemAppRegistration information is published.

+#### Parameters
+* `account`

+Account for which to register notification information.

+* `notificationRegistration`

+Notification information to register.

 * `callback`